hsjwang/Kingdom-of-Cyborgia-A-Tower-Defense-Game-/README.md

 **Planned extensions:**
 - Randomized attack mode (no Intel Report hint) for advanced play
-- Constrained procurement mode (randomized available defenses each level)
+- Constrained procurement mode (randomized available defenses at each level)
 - Expanded ATT&CK/D3FEND coverage across a broader subset of the framework
 - Web-based deployment for Chromebook and mobile environments